- S. Mark Taper Foundation Atrium

 Virtually all Survivors struggled to obtain visas to countries outside of Europe where they could begin new lives.
 Palestine, South Africa, Australia, South America, Mexico, Canada and the United States were some of the most popular destinations.
 In 1948 the founding of the State of Israel gave many Survivors new hope.

-Featured in Room 7 is the Bluethner piano, produced by the Bluethner family from Leipzig, Germany.
-This particular instrument belonged to composer Alfred Sendry, born in Budapest, Hungary.
-Sendry rose to prominence in early 1930's Germany, but due to rising levels of anti-semitism decided to leave Germany in 1933.
-Sendry, like many other Jewish musicians fleeing Nazi Germany, had to sell or leave their prize instruments behind.
-However, due the dedication of the Bluethner family, surviving musicians were able to reunite with their instruments after the war.
-The Bluethner piano shown in Room 7 was shipped by the Bluethner family to Sendry at his new home--Los Angeles.
+Featured in Room 7 is the Bluthner piano, produced by the Bluthner family from Leipzig, Germany.
+This particular instrument belonged to composer Alfred Sendrey, born in Budapest, Hungary.
+Sendrey rose to prominence in early 1930's Germany, but due to rising levels of anti-semitism decided to leave Germany in 1933.
+Sendrey, like many other Jewish musicians fleeing Nazi Germany, had to sell or leave their prize instruments behind.
+However, due the dedication of the Bluthner family, surviving musicians were able to reunite with their instruments after the war.
+The Bluthner piano shown in Room 7 was shipped by the Bluthner family to Sendrey at his new home--Los Angeles.

 Survivor Presentation/Temporary Exhibit Room